 Katrina & The Waves (not the hurricane) - "Walking on Sunshine."
 One of the best-ever quick-pick-me-ups -

 "We Are Young," by Fun, featuring Janelle Monae.
-Disturbing opening lyrics, but the chorus resonates.
-"Tonight... we are young... so let's set the world on fire... we can burn brighter... than the sun..."
+Disturbing opening lyrics in what sounds like domestic violence, which is not okay.
+The chorus resonates: "Tonight... we are young... so let's set the world on fire... we can burn brighter... than the sun..."

 This here is the version of "Wonderful Night" by Fatboy Slim, as shown on CBS' Late Late Show with Craig Ferguson.
 Hilarious.
 Maybe not for kiddos.

 "One Billion Rising is the biggest mass action to end violence against women in human history."
 Also links to environmental justice and fighting the rise of tyranny.

 From their website: "Over 10,000 volunteers in every state (including Alaska and Hawaii) who have written over half a million postcards to voters in dozens of key, close elections."
 Excellent example of how to amplify.